dialmaster/dmomonitor/README.md

 Windows: dmo-monitor.exe
 Linux: dmo-monitor

-The `js/` and `templates/` directories and their contents are required as well and should be placed in the same place relative to the executable as they are in this git repository.

 ## Setup

 In order to set this up, there are only a few things you need to do: